Maclura cochinchinensis

 Maclura cochinchinensis is a species of flowering plant in the family Moraceae.
 This vine or scrambling shrub is sometimes referred to by the common name cockspur thorn.
-The native range extends from China, through Malesia and into Queensland and northern New South Wales.
+The native range extends from China, through Malesia and into Queensland and northern New South Wales in Australia.
 The species inhabits various types of tropical forest: most commonly in monsoon forests.
 The globular, yellow or orange fruit are sweet and edible and were a traditional food source for Aboriginal Australians.